altocodenl/tagaway/readme.md

 - `POST /auth/login`.
    - Does not require the user to be logged in.
-   - Body must be `{username: STRING, password: STRING, tz: INTEGER}`.
+   - Body must be `{username: STRING, password: STRING, timezone: INTEGER}`.
 If not, a 400 code will be returned with body `{error: ...}`.
    - `username` is lowercased and any leading & trailing space is removed from it (and intermediate spaces or space-like characters are reduced to a single space). `username` can be either the `username` or the `email` associated to a `username`.
    - If the username/password combination is not valid, a 403 code will be returned with body: `{error: 'auth'}`.
    - If the username/password combination is valid but the email hasn't been verified yet, a 403 code will be returned with body `{error: 'verify'}`.
-   - `tz` must be the output of `Date.getTimezoneOffset ()`, an integer expressing the number of minutes behind (or ahead) of UTC in the local time.
+   - `timezone` must be the output of `Date.getTimezoneOffset ()`, an integer expressing the number of minutes behind (or ahead) of UTC in the local time.

 - `POST /auth/signup`.
    - Does not require the user to be logged in.